svfarago/SQLAlchemy_challenge/README.md

 * Similar applications may also work.

 * May need to install dependencies for pgAdmin and Postgres to work with Jupyter Notebook.
 From a command line, run: pip install psycopg2 -or- pip install psycopg2 sqlalchemy
+* May need to install Flask.
+From a command line, run: pip install flask

 ### List of Files ====================